 Chesterfield - Dave Allen Erewash - Simon Hinchley High Peak and Derbyshire Dales - Fiona Birkbeck Rest of England - Anson Clark Staff Governors: Admin and Allied Support - Claire Durkin Allied Professions - Fiona Rushbrook Nursing - Sifo Dlamini Nursing - Jo Foster (re-elected) There is still one vacancy for the seat in Bolsover and North East Derbyshire.
 The newly elected governors have attended an induction session and have taken advantage of the "buddy up" system that is provided by more experienced governors to help them in their role.
 RESOLVED: The Council of Governors 1) Received the update on the governor elections 2) Received assurance on the process for the elections taken.
-DHCFT/GOV/ 2024/017 ANY OTHER BUSINESS 2024/017 There was no other business to discuss.
-DHCFT/GOV/ 2024/018 REVIEW OF MEETING EFFECTIVENESS AND FOLLOWING THE PRINCIPLES OF THE CODE OF CONDUCT It was a good meeting with plenty of time for meaningful questions and discussion.
+DHCFT/GOV/ ANY OTHER BUSINESS DHCFT/GOV/ 2024/017 ANY OTHER BUSINESS There was no other business to discuss.
+2024/017 DHCFT/GOV/ There was no other business to discuss.
+REVIEW OF MEETING EFFECTIVENESS AND FOLLOWING THE 2024/017 DHCFT/GOV/ 2024/018 DHCFT/GOV/ There was no other business to discuss.
+REVIEW OF MEETING EFFECTIVENESS AND FOLLOWING THE PRINCIPLES OF THE CODE OF CONDUCT It was a good meeting with plenty of time for meaningful questions and discussion.
 The hybrid meeting ran very well and the camera visuals were clear.
-DHCFT/GOV/ 2024/019 CLOSE OF MEETING 2024/019 Selina Ullah thanked all for their attendance and input and closed the meeting.
-The next Council of Governors meeting will be held on Tuesday 7 May 2024, from 14.00 hours.
+2024/017 DHCFT/GOV/ 2024/018 There was no other business to discuss.
+REVIEW OF MEETING EFFECTIVENESS AND FOLLOWING THE PRINCIPLES OF THE CODE OF CONDUCT It was a good meeting with plenty of time for meaningful questions and discussion.
+The hybrid meeting ran very well and the camera visuals were clear.
+2024/017 DHCFT/GOV/ 2024/018 DHCFT/GOV/ There was no other business to discuss.
+REVIEW OF MEETING EFFECTIVENESS AND FOLLOWING THE PRINCIPLES OF THE CODE OF CONDUCT It was a good meeting with plenty of time for meaningful questions and discussion.
+The hybrid meeting ran very well and the camera visuals were clear.
+CLOSE OF MEETING Selina Ullah thanked all for their attendance and input and closed the